larson-carter/Rover/README.md

 $ npm run dev -- -- --no-cli
 ```

+### Preventing console clear on startup
+`--no-clear`

+> For readability, Rover clears the console on startup.
+If you'd prefer otherwise, you can use `--no-clear`.

 ### Enabling request logging
 `--enable-logging`

 > If you'd like to log all requests made to the webserver, you can use the argument `--enable-logging`.

-### Disabling the CLI
+### Disabling the REPL/CLI
-`--no-cli`
+`--no-repl` or `--no-cli`

+> Rover attempts to make the CLI more colorful and provides a REPL to allow you to perform actions with Rover directly from the command line.
-> If you don't want the CLI - perhaps because you're parsing log output - you can pass the argument `--no-cli` and the CLI will be disabled.
+>If you don't want the REPL - perhaps because you're parsing log output - you can pass either the argument `--no-repl` or `--no-cli` and the REPL will be disabled.

 ## Developers: Application Properties
 Application properties are set, retrieved and updated by using the appropriate methods on the `Application` singleton.